BWRSD Title I Program

 - How is the Title I Program Designated?

 Title I programs are designated as either a Targeted Assistance Program (TAS) or a School-Wide Program.
 Targeted Assistance programs serve schools reaching 35% to 40% free and reduced lunch status, have a targeted student selection and exit criteria, and provide services and resources strictly to identified Title I students and families.
 School-wide Programs serve schools at the 40% or higher free and reduced lunch status.
 There is greater flexibility in the student selection process and exit criteria.
 Services for school-wide programs are determined by student's needs, with greater efficiency in students receiving services, and resources being shared by all students and families.
-Our district currently has one Title I Targeted Assistance Program at Guiteras, and two Title I School-wide Programs at Colt Andrews and Hugh Cole School.
+Our district currently has two Title I School-wide Programs at Colt Andrews and Hugh Cole School.

 - What kinds of services do Title I students receive?